pczcanda/os-gatos/README.md

 2. **Loading states**

-   The current UI could have better and more meaningful loading states when the a new cat image is submitted and the list is refreshed, specially if many users are simultaneously adding cakes.
+   The current UI could have better and more meaningful loading states when the a new cat image is submitted and the list is refreshed, specially if many users are simultaneously adding cats.

 3. **Styling**